The Puppet Masters (film): Plot

-Andrew recommends to the President that the US military be sent in to clear out the aliens however the aliens by now have infected the entire area, members of local law enforcement and members of the Iowa National Guard.
-The aliens are able to reproduce asexually by division and soon the army sent to eradicate the aliens are infected.
+Andrew recommends to the President that the US military be sent in to clear out the aliens, which have now infected the entire area, as well as members of local law enforcement and of the Iowa National Guard.
+The aliens are able to reproduce asexually by division and soon the army gets infected.
 At the same time, Sam and Mary are back at Sam's apartment discussing the events of the day and after Sam changes clothes after the events of the day, Mary attempts to seduce him.
-Sam then discovers that Mary had been infected by an alien, that had infected Sam's cat, to gain entry into his apartment.
-After informing Sam that the aliens now know everything that they know, and any attempts to harm the alien would harm Mary, the now infected Mary makes a seemingly impossible jump from Sam's third-floor apartment and flees in a car driven by Greenberg.
+Sam then discovers that Mary had been infected by an alien that had infected Sam's cat to gain entry into his apartment.
+After informing Sam that the aliens now know everything that they know, and any attempts to harm the alien would harm Mary, Mary makes a seemingly impossible jump from Sam's third-floor apartment and flees in a car driven by Greenberg.